TheFivePips/Color-App/README.md

 I have decided to make some changes to the general layout, in a way that makes more sense to me.
 It does not effect any of the functionality, but will not be identical to the offical final project.

 I might replace the sass files with styled componenets since that is more inline with the original intent.
+I could also probably improve the app by using context to increase readability and share global state across multiple componenets.
+That may come later